What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Long haul flight shoes - wear shoes you can slip off

-Always wear comfortable clothes for long haul flights, and this includes your travel shoes.
+Always wear comfortable clothes for long-haul flights, including your travel shoes.

 Flip-flops don’t count.
 Not only are they totally useless should you need to run between gates, but they could also hinder you in making a safer exit should the plane need to make an unexpected landing.
-Shoes are essential to any attire for traveling, but when it comes to clothes for plane travel, a good pair is critical.
+Shoes are essential to any travel attire, but for plane travel, a good pair is critical.

 • Nike Women’s Tanjun Running Shoes are high-quality running shoes that don’t necessarily need to be worn when running and actually make fantastic travel shoes, too!
-I have arthritis and use these for all my long-haul travels – well, actually, any airplane travel as they are light and comfy.
-You can also choose between several different colors (I have the white ones), and they’re Nike, so you know you’re getting high quality, too.
+I have arthritis and use these for all my long-haul travels – well, actually, any airplane travel, as they are light and comfy.
+You can also choose from several colors (I have the white ones), and they’re Nike, so you know you’re getting high-quality, too.

-• Ked canvas sneakers go with almost any outfit and are, without a doubt, comfortable and come in many colors and styles.
+• Keds canvas sneakers go with almost any outfit, are comfortable, and come in many colors and styles.
 They will add welcome comfort on long flights

 • Superga joggers make almost all ‘best shoes for travel’ lists, and we also recommend them for Croatia and to wear when sailing.
 Not only are they comfortable, but they can also turn any regular plane outfit into a stylish outfit for plane travel